Local & Sustainable

 A delicate balancing act

 We strive to make the best syrup possible in the most environmentally friendly way.
 Whenever possible we incorporate more energy efficient equipment into our operation.
-But, we also realize that the most important component of maple syrup is flavor.
+We're powered by solar.
+We use solar credits that are produced from our solar array at another location to power our operation.

-As maple producers, we are well aware of the threat of global warming and our contribution to it.
+As maple producers, we are well aware of global warming and our contribution to it.
 We feel it is our responsibility to do our part to minimize our impact to the earth.
+As a certified organic operation we are inspected and monitored for best practices to ensure the health and longevity of our woods and land.
+We also follow a prescribed forest management plan.

 As maple sugarmakers we are acutely aware of the effects of temperature change on sugaring production.
 Maple syrup production is dependent upon weather to a higher degree than any other crop.
 To get a good crop we need a narrow range of weather conditions.
 We need the temperature to bob up and down around the freezing point for a prolonged period of time.
 We can enhance sap flow with technology, but we still need a good prolonged season to make a good crop.